| OTTAWA -

 punishment, yelled or shouted at the child, versus how often they calmly

 discussed the problem or described a better way to react.
+Aggressive

 behaviour in young children is of considerable